fnune/usairb/README.md

 # usairb

+> :warning: Note that `usairb` is currently a learning project, and that the
+> features described here do not yet work.
+I keep [a development
+> log](https://fnune.com/devlog/usairb/2022/02/05/usairb-devlog-1) on my blog.

 The goal of [`usairb`][usairb-repo] (Universal Serial Air-Bus) is to transform any embedded Linux device with access to the Internet into a multiplexing transmitter for USB hubs: connect gadgets to it and use them remotely from your